Isvvc/jmos/README.md

       }
     }

 **Note on images**: All nexusmods images are hosted after the URL `https://staticdelivery.nexusmods.com/mods/110/images/` and thus only the image name after this needs to be stored.
 Ex: Image URL `https://staticdelivery.nexusmods.com/mods/110/images/11163-0-1447284824.png` would be stored in the database as `11163-0-1447284824.png`.
+The main image should not be included redundantly in the images list.